bjornmose/BDR4/README.md

 ### 1.1 have a python shell with tensorflow installed
 to get there see [1]

+works fine without using the GPU
+Want you GPU to run? -> Follow ulysses in TensorFlowGPUHack.txt

 ``
 jenscave@jenscave-i5:~/Documents/BDR_Root/BDR4/bmmetrabs$ eval "$("$HOME/miniconda3/bin/conda" shell.bash hook)"
 (base) jenscave@jenscave-i5:~/Documents/BDR_Root/BDR4/bmmetrabs$ conda activate tf-py38